FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/isolated_environments_with_pyspark.md

 ## Bootstrapping the environment

 When our PySpark application runs the first thing we do is calling ``sc.addFile`` on every file in ``/my_venvs/venv``.
 Since this will also set the ``PYTHONPATH`` correctly, importing any library which resides in ``venv`` will just work.
 If our Python application itself is also nicely structured as a Python package (maybe using [PyScaffold][]) we can also push it to ``/my_venvs/venv``.
-This allows us to roll full-blown PySpark applications and nicely separate the boilerplate code that bootstraps our isolated environment from it.
+This allows us to roll a full-blown PySpark application and nicely separate the boilerplate code that bootstraps our isolated environment from it.

 Let's assume our PySpark application is a Python package called ``my_pyspark_app``.
 The boilerplate code to bootstrap ``my_pyspark_app``, i.e. to activate the isolated environment on Spark, will be in the module ``activate_env.py``.
 When we submit our Spark job we will specify this module and specify the environment as an argument, e.g.: